 knitrthe resulting output is a formatted document that contains the results of executing the embedded

-Rmarkdowncan produce files in a variety of formats, the two of particular interest in this project are
+Rmarkdowncan produce files in a variety of formats, the two of particular interest for this project are

 RStudiois an integrated development environment that, among other features, provides a console for running